 What to do with the horses during a lightning storm!

-- It’s a tough call to make between keeping them out and bringing them in.
+It’s a tough call between keeping them out and bringing them in during a lightning storm.
 There’s no easy answer to this, but a lot of things to consider.
-Knowing how lightning “works” and how your property is designed, along with your horse’s preferences and personality will determine your best plan of action.
+Knowing how lightning “works” and how your property is designed and your horse’s preferences and personality will determine your best plan.
 You may find that keeping your horse outside during lightning storms is the best bet.

-- Many accidents happen in horse stalls, and when you have a panicked horse the chances increase dramatically.
-If the storm is severe enough to be slamming doors, breaking windows, removing roofing, then definitely moving the horses outside to avoid flying debris should be considered.
+- Many accidents happen in horse stalls, and chances increase dramatically when you have a panicked horse.
+If the storm is severe enough to be slamming doors, breaking windows, and removing roofing, then definitely moving the horses outside to avoid flying debris should be considered.
 There may still be flying debris to contend with, but outside they have room to move away instead of being in a 12×12 box.

-- You will need to see what your horse does during rainstorms to get an idea of what he will do during lightning and thunder.
+- You will need to see what your horse does during rainstorms to understand what he will do during lightning and thunder.
 But first – a few things about lightning.

 - It also likes ridgelines, so if you are trail riding, get away from a ridgeline.

 - Lightning also prefers metal shelters over wooden shelters.
 Take note if you are constructing some loafing sheds.

 - Lightning also prefers smaller targets over larger ones.
 Hence, an isolated small shelter in your pasture is a more tempting target than a shelter in a grove of similar-sized trees or around other shelters.